 40. Period of significance: 1904 41.
 Level of significance: National State Local X 42.
 Statement of significance: This building is associated with the Giberson family, who were some of the earliest pioneers in the Blue River basin.
 Wilbert Giberson and his brother began their careers as miners and laborers, as many others did.
 They also took advantage of the Homestead Act to build a future for their families.
 Their story is the story of Frisco.
 Mining and speculation may have birthed Frisco as a town, but ranching established it as a community.
-The barn itself is a remnant of this history and is indicative of the close connection between town and ranch.
+The barn itself is characteristic of the simple rectangular plan, front gable form that was a common barn construction.
+The limited use of window openings is also common in this type.
 The climate in the Blue River basin required that families had options for living based on the seasons.
 Town made life in deep snow possible; easier access to goods and services as well as running water and electricity, things that the ranches didn't have.
 As families aged, life in town became more desirable.
 The economy languished after 1920 and the town benefited from long term residents.
-The connection to the regional ranches provided fresh foods to Town as well as the benefits of close knit community members.
+The connection to the regional ranches provided fresh foods to Town as well as the benefits of close-knit community members.
 43. Assessment of historic physical integrity related to significance: The aspects of design, materials and workmanship are generally intact.
 The possible window replacement/alterations have a minor impact in this case, since they are not out of character for this building type.
 The aspects of feeling and association are generally good, despite the limited visibility of the building.
 The aspect of location is certainly impacted by the move, but a case could be made that the move is a part of the story of the family, the region and the economic cycles that formed the town.
 The aspect of setting has been seriously impacted in two ways.
 First by the move from an agricultural setting and second by the loss of the original house on this lot, the construction of a new house and the higher density of new development in the area.
 The building is not eligible for listing on the State or National Register.
 Though this is a modest structure, the barn retains enough integrity to be considered for listing in a local preservation program.
 VII.
 NATIONAL REGISTER ELIGIBILITY ASSESSMENT 44.
 National Register eligibility field assessment: Eligible Not EligibleX Need Data 45.
 Is there National Register district potential?
-Yes No X Discuss: If there is National Register district potential, is this building: Contributing Noncontributing 46.
-If the building is in existing National Register district, is it: Contributing Noncontributing
+Yes No X Discuss: If there is National Register district potential, is this building: Contributing Noncontributing

+46. If the building is in ex kisting National Register district, is it: Contributing Noncontributing

 VIII.
-RECORDING INFORMATION
+RECORDING INFORMATION DN

-47. Photograph number s: Disc: Frisco Survey 2020 Frame: 313.GAL.1 through 6 Negatives filed at: Town of Frisco Community Development 48.
-Report title: Town of Frisco Cultural Resource Survey 49.
-Date(s): July 2019 to December 2020 50.
-Recorder(s): Suzannah Reid & Patrick Duffield 51.
-Organization: Reid Architects, inc 52.
-Address: PO Box 1303 Aspen, CO 81612 53.
-Phone number(s): 970 920 9225
+47. Photograph numbers s: Disc: Frisco Survey 2020 Frame: 31 13.GAL.1 through 6

+Negatives filed at: Town of Frisco Community Developm ent

+48. Report title: Town of Frisco Historic Resource Surv ey

+49. Date(s): July 2019 to December 2020

+50. Recorder(s): Suzannah Reid & Patrick Duffield

+51. Organization: Reid Architects, inc

+52. Address: PO Box 1303 Aspen, CO 81612

+53. Phone number(s): 970 920 9225